Nathan-Yennupiak/notes-api/README.md

 API endpoint: https://notes-api-f6i7.onrender.com/api/v1/notes

-This endpoint is a RESTful API that allows users to retrieve and create incident reports.
+This endpoint is a RESTful API that allows users to retrieve and create notes.

 METHOD: